-Please note that the purchase of a self-assessment is not refundable.
+It should be noted that the purchase of a self-assessment tool is not refundable.
 Exceptions may be made, subject to an administration fee.
-Email [email protected] or call 613-569-9800 for more information.
+IPGs are invited to email [email protected] or call 613-569-9800 for more information.

-This Readiness begin the licensure process Self-assessment Tool will help you gain a basic awareness of the Canadian healthcare system and the practice of pharmacy in Canada.
-It will also explain each of the specific steps that you must complete to obtain a licence to practice.
+This Readiness begin the licensure process Self-Assessment Tool will help candidates gain a basic awareness of the Canadian healthcare system and the practice of pharmacy in Canada.
+It will also explain each of the specific steps that candidates must complete to obtain a licence to practice.

-This Readiness Self-assessment is not part of the formal process to obtain a licence in Canada. it is intended to help you become better informed about the Canadian licensing procedures and to make sure you have accurate expectations about the duration, costs, skills and knowledge required to become a licensed pharmacist in Canada.
+This Readiness Self-Assessment is not part of the formal process to obtain a licence in Canada.
+It is intended to help the candidate become better informed about the Canadian licensing procedures and to make sure they have accurate expectations about the duration, costs, skills and knowledge required to become a licensed pharmacist in Canada.

-The Pharmacy Practice Skills and Knowledge Self-assessment Tool, which is mapped to the Professional Competencies for Canadian Pharmacists at Entry to Practice (2014), will help you identify any gaps in your knowledge and experience.
-At the end of the self-assessment you will receive an email with relevant training and resources to help you to attain the competencies required for Canadian pharmacy practice.
+The Pharmacy Practice Skills and Knowledge Self-Assessment Tool, which is mapped to the Professional Competencies for Canadian Pharmacists at Entry to Practice (2014), will help candidates identify any gaps in their knowledge and experience.
+At the end of the self-assessment they will receive an email with relevant training and resources to help them to attain the competencies required for Canadian pharmacy practice.
 A full description of each competency is available on the NAPRA website.

-This Pharmacy Practice Skills and Knowledge Self-assessment Tool is not part of the formal process to obtain a licence in Canada.
-It was developed solely for your personal use to help identify areas where additional education and training may be required to meet Canadian standards.
-Your responses are not shared with any other person or organization.
+This Pharmacy Practice Skills and Knowledge Self-Assessment Tool is not part of the formal process to obtain a licence in Canada.
+It was developed solely for the candidate’s personal use to help identify areas where additional education and training may be required to meet Canadian standards.
+Candidates’ responses are not shared with any other person or organization.